Sébastien Loeb: 2011

 Before Australia, Loeb held a 25-point lead in the championship ahead of Ogier.
 During the first day of the rally, both Sébastiens crashed out.
 Loeb later gained a point by climbing to tenth place after Citroën ordered Ogier to slow down.
 In his home event, the Rallye de France, Loeb took the lead from the start but soon fell victim to a rare engine failure in his DS3 WRC and had to retire.
 As Ogier beat Mini's Dani Sordo to the win, Loeb now tied the lead in the championship with Hirvonen, and Ogier was only three points adrift.
 At the Rally Catalunya, Loeb took his fifth win of the season and broke Markku Alén's record (801) for most stage wins in the world championship.
 He carried an eight-point lead over Hirvonen into the season-ending Wales Rally GB.
 Loeb took the rally lead from Latvala on the third stage, but lost it to Hirvonen by 0.4 seconds on stage six.
 However, Hirvonen soon went wide, spun and broke his radiator, which in turn caused severe engine problems.
 As Hirvonen was unable to restart, Loeb secured his eighth consecutive world championship.
 This title moved him ahead of seven-time champion Michael Schumacher in terms of major motorsport championships won.
 While running in second place behind Latvala, Loeb retired from the rally due to a road section collision with a spectator who had driven his car on the wrong side of a narrow road.

+During the 2011 season, Loeb also won the Monza Rally Show in a Citroën DS3 WRC.